trallard/airflow-tutorial/source/first-airflow.md

 Behind the scenes, it monitors and stays in sync with a folder for all DAG objects it contains.
 The Airflow scheduler is designed to run as a service in an Airflow production environment.

-Now with the scheduler up and running we can trigger an instance:
+Now with the schedule up and running we can trigger an instance:
 ```
 $ airflow run airflow run example_bash_operator runme_0 2015-01-01
 ```

 This will be stored in the database and you can see the change of the status change straight away.

 What would happen for example if we wanted to run or trigger the `tutorial` task? 🤔

 Let's try from the CLI and see what happens.